This lone adjective aptly described me during my US sojourn on October 30 – November 12, 2018.

 Never did I doubt Ruthie’s sense of direction.
 Working in NY for almost a decade and having lived in the US for more than 20 years, she had mastered its map just like the palm of her hand.
 Thus, when we reached the assembly area for the ceremony early, we had all the time to attract positive vibes that brought us so much fun and laughter.

 The colorful event ended before 6:30 pm.
 We left Central Park and headed to Times Square where Ruthie wanted to treat me to dinner at Bubba Gump Shrimp and Co., one of the very popular restaurants in New York.
-The long queue of customers despite the drizzles convinced me that there’s something extraordinary in this resto.
+The long line of customers despite the drizzles convinced me that there’s something extraordinary in this resto.
 And I became eager to discover it though Ruthie had already vouched for it.

 At long last, I was a witness to the incredible views of Broadway, and the prismatic billboards and marquees at Times Square.
 As I looked through the window, I saw the hustle and bustle of energetic crowds.
 I released a satisfied deep breath.
 Who wouldn’t be if all my senses had been pleasured by this episode of my life?